bigskysoftware/_hyperscript/www/docs.md

 #### <a name=attributes></a> [Attributes](#attributes)

-In addition to scoped variables, another way to store data is to put it directly in the DOM, on an element's attribute.
+In addition to scoped variables, another way to store data is to put it directly in the DOM, in an attribute of an element.

-You can access attributes on an element with the following syntax, using an `@` prefix:
+You can access attributes on an element with the attribute literal syntax, using an `@` prefix:

   ~~~ hyperscript
   set @my-attr to 10